Super Bowl LVI halftime show: Reception

 The halftime show received critical acclaim as critics praised the lineup and setlist.
 Some mentioned that the performance was crafted to induce nostalgia among Generation X and Millennial audiences.

 Steven McIntosh of BBC News wrote that the timing was balanced enough to allow each artist to perform their biggest songs, concluding "The show had been a success, and they knew it.
 It might have taken a long time to get here, but after a performance like this, nobody could now Forget About Dre."

-A list in Rolling Stone by Rob Sheffield praised the performance as an "old-school West Coast rap history lesson" and ranked it the fourth-best Super Bowl halftime show of all time, behind those by Beyoncé, U2 and Prince.
+A list in Rolling Stone by Rob Sheffield praised the performance as an "old-school West Coast rap history lesson" and, before 2026, ranked it the fourth-best Super Bowl halftime show of all time, behind those by Beyoncé, U2 and Prince.
 He wrote that Kendrick Lamar deserved his own full-length performance (which he did three years later), and named Eminem taking a knee as the highlight.

 Kevin E G Perry of The Independent gave the show four stars out of five.
 Commenting on criticism relating to Dr. Dre's history of violence against women, Perry concluded "No performance could wash that blemish from his reputation, but tonight's hit-packed performance did demonstrate the range and longevity of Dre's influence as a rapper and producer".
 Perry was also thankful that rumors of the return of the controversial 2012 Tupac hologram were not true.

 In a review for The New York Times, Jon Caramanica commented that rumors of Eminem being barred from kneeling "had the feel of a pre-manufactured controversy"; as an NFL spokesperson confirmed that the gesture was authorized, Caramanica asked "Is it still protest if it's been signed off on and approved?"

 Sam Wolfson of The Guardian gave the show five stars out of five.

 The Federal Communications Commission received 33 complaints regarding the show's content, an unusually low number (compared to 1,300 for the Super Bowl LIV halftime show, 50 for the Super Bowl LIII halftime show and 540,000 for the Super Bowl XXXVIII halftime show).